Can I Refinance and Cash-Out with My Mortgage?

 The government-backed cash-out refinance loans include:

 • FHA Cash-Out Refinance: This type of loan is backed by the Federal Housing Administration and is available for individuals with a low credit score, with a loan-to-value (LTV) ratio of a maximum of 80 percent.
 You don’t have to have an existing FHA-backed mortgage to apply.
+Learn more about other FHA mortgage refinance loans.

 • VA Cash-Out Refinance: The Department of Veterans Affairs (VA) offers this refinancing option exclusively to eligible veterans, active-duty service members, and, in some cases, surviving spouses.
 It has the most flexible terms and can be applied with 100 percent LTV.